12 Best Places To Visit In Romania

 Nowadays, the Bran Castle operates as a museum that houses a large collection of art pieces and furniture that used to belong to Queen Marie.
 Visitors can choose to explore the halls themselves or under the guidance of a professional.

 When you visit Romania, Bran Castle is a must-see.
 To get there is a short train or bus ride from the capital, Bucharest.
 It is located in the beautiful city of Brasov.
-Here is a link to the best hotels in Brasov, where you can find the best one for you.

 3. Corvin Castle